opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

 [Emscripten](https://github.com/kripken/emscripten) is an LLVM-to-JavaScript compiler.
 We will use Emscripten to build OpenCV.js.

-To Install Emscripten, follow instructions on [Emscripten SDK](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).
+To Install Emscripten, follow instructions of [Emscripten SDK](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).

-For example
+For example:
 @code{.bash}
 ./emsdk update
 ./emsdk install latest